Energinet-DataHub/opengeh-process-manager/docs/ProcessManager/Development.md

 An orchestration is a durable function with activities.
 We recommend that one follows the [guidelines for durable functions](https://energinet.atlassian.net/wiki/spaces/D3/pages/824475658/Durable+Functions).
-Furthermore, we encourage people to create a new version of the orchestration if the orchestration is live and changed.
+Furthermore, we encourage people to create a new version of the orchestration if the orchestration is live and changed to ensure that the history of the running orchestration are intact.
+(The previous versions may not run to completion if this happens)

-[//]: # (Overvejer om vi kort skal skrive hvorfor dette er en god ide?
-At man potentielt ødelægger levende orchs, fordi man ændre i hvordan fx history burde se ud.)

 ### Developing activities